Codeception/codeception.github.com/docs/modules/Symfony.md

 #### grabService

-Grabs a service from Symfony DIC container.
+Grabs a service from the Symfony dependency injection container (DIC).
-Recommended to use for unit testing.
+In "test" environment, Symfony uses a special `test.service_container`, see https://symfony.com/doc/current/testing.html#accessing-the-container
+Services that aren't injected somewhere into your app, need to be defined as `public` to be accessible by Codeception.

 {% highlight php %}